Fishyfabspnw/ptc-heater-mount-and-duct/README.md

 ### ⚠️ Safety Notice
 This mount is intended for use with PTC heaters inside enclosed 3D printers.
 Ensure all wiring is properly insulated and strain-relieved.
+(Ensure a thermal cutoff fuse is implemented directly touching the heater)
 Never power the heater without proper thermal control and safety protection.

 ---